50054-cdpa/notes_haskell/docs/fp_haskell_poly.md

 Type class enables us to develop modular and resusable codes.
 It is related to a topic of *Generic Programming*.
 In computer programming, generic programming refers to the coding approach which an instance of code is written once and used for many different types/instances of values/objects.

-In the next few section, we consider some common patterns in FP that are promoting generic programming.
+In the next few sections, we consider some common patterns in FP that are promoting generic programming.

 ## Functor